Shaan-Hossain/Banking-Application/README.md

 ## How to use application
 1. Open project with an IDE.
 2. Run the Main class to open the application
-3. Initally, there are no accounts within the information system, so you must log in as an admin (Username: admin, Password: admin) to create accounts for different arbitray Customers.
+3. Initally, there are no accounts within the information system, so you must log in as an admin (Username: admin, Password: admin) to create accounts for different arbitrary    customers.
-4. Then with set username and password created for each customer, you can log into a customers account and modify the acccount by withdrawing,deposting, and purchasing.
+4. Then with the set username and password created for each customer through the admin, you can log into a customers account and modify the acccount by withdrawing,deposting, and purchasing.